ordina-jworks/ordina-jworks.github.io/_posts/2016-03-16-AngularTS.md

 ### Strongly typed
 When you're used to plain JavaScript, you notice that every time you need a variable, it is loosely typed.
-With TypeScript they give you the opportunity for each of your variables to have its own type.
+TypeScript gives you the opportunity for each of your variables to have its own type.
 This comes with great benefits like better refactoring, less bugs and better type checking at compile time.

 ### OO architecture
-TypeScript offers an Object-oriented architecture experience, which means all code is defined in classes, interfaces and most of those classes can be instantiated into objects.
+TypeScript offers an object-oriented architecture experience, which means all code is defined in classes, interfaces and most of those classes can be instantiated into objects.
 It also supports encapsulation, which protects the data from unintended access and modification.

 ## Learning path of AngularTS